scrapy-plugins/scrapy-spider-metadata/docs/metadata.rst

         }

-As this attribute is shared between instances of the class and of its subclasses, be careful not to modify it in-place.
+As this attribute is shared between instances of the class and of its subclasses, be careful not to modify it in place.
 Here is a simple way to add or change some values in a subclass:

 .. code-block:: python